surveilr/www.surveilr.com/playwright-tests/README.md

 │ └── _.ts # Contains fixture definitions for test setup and teardown
 ├── pages
-│ └── _.page.ts # Page Object Model (POM) classes for interacting with web pages ├── sections
+│ └── _.page.ts # Page Object Model (POM) classes for interacting with web pages ├── reporters
+│ └── _-utils.ts # Miscellaneous utility functions and classes used across the framework
+├── sections
 │ └── _.section.ts # Classes representing sections or components within pages
 ├── selectors
-│ └── _.selectors.ts # CSS and XPath selectors for elements within the web application ├── sites
+│ └── _.selectors.ts # CSS and XPath selectors for elements within the web application ├── test-results
-│ ├── role-handle.ts # Utility functions for switching user roles based on environment variables │ ├── url-handle.ts # Utility functions for managing different site URLs
+│ ├── _-.last-run file is used to store the timestamp or metadata of the most recent run ├── testcase-details
+│ └── _- testcaseDetails file serves to define and store metadata for individual test cases ├── testcases
+│ └── _-test case on a site is to verify that a specific feature or functionality works as expected ├── tests
-│ └── url.ts # Definitions of URLs for different sites
+│ └── _.test.ts # Actual test scripts written using Playwright for automation testing
 ├── utils
 │ └── _-utils.ts # Miscellaneous utility functions and classes used across the framework
-├── tests
-│ └── _.test.ts # Actual test scripts written using Playwright for automation testing

 ## Prerequisites